ARK-Builders/ARK-Drop/play-store-setup.md

 1. Go to "Policy" → "App content"
 2. Complete the content rating questionnaire
-3. Drop should receive an "Everyone" rating
+3. ARK Drop should receive an "Everyone" rating

 ### Privacy Policy